skatingincentralpark/portfolio-v2/_content/book/the-essence-of-success.md

 2. Forgive yourself
 3. Make conscious choice to face eah day with confidence
 4. Keep up with yourself, march to your own drum and don’t worry about what others are doing

-Extra:

-1. Begin appreciating other people more, focus on things you like about other people rather than dislike
+5. Begin appreciating other people more, focus on things you like about other people rather than dislike

-## Act don’t react
+## Quotes: Act don’t react

 > A friend bought a paper and thanked vendor.
 Vendor didn’t so much as acknowledge the friend.
 > Why do you continue being so polite to the vendor?